 In case you're unfamiliar with the Caron Cakes hullabaloo, it's a yarn that's available exclusively at Michael's and it has unusually long color runs so you can get nice chunks of color in your project without creating a variegated look.

 Honestly, the thing I like most about Caron Cakes is that I'm not responsible for choosing the colors.
 There is no stress like that I feel standing in the middle of a yarn aisle, trying to decide on which colors are going to join the polygamous arranged marriage I'm coordinating for them.

 I find it so overwhelming!
-But Caron Cakes crochet pattern takes all the anxiety out of scarf making–just pick one skein and get moving!
+But this Caron Cakes pattern takes all the anxiety out of crocheting a scarf --just pick one skein and get moving!

 Because this is a one skein crochet project, it makes a really affordable and customizable DIY gift idea.
 Each time I hold a skien of Caron Cakes in a different color, I think, "Oh, these colors look just like so and so!"
 It's so fun to think about which color way most embodies each of my closest friends.